16th May 2021:

 Update: We managed to watch the final episodes online the day after they aired in the US.
 I think from what I’ve read online, there were a few mixed reviews, but in my opinion, I loved it.
 There were plenty of laughs, and it was a great way to end the series.
 I’m genuinely sad to see The Big Bang Theory go.
 It’s definitely one of the best sitcoms I’ve watched over the years and it has cheered me up on countless occasions.
 If you haven’t seen it, crack on and start – you won’t be sorry!

-The Big Bang Theory Seasons 1 to 11 are available to watch on Netflix, and the final episode airs tonight (Thursday 23rd May) at 8pm on E4.
+The Big Bang Theory Seasons 1 to 12 are available to watch on Netflix, and reruns are regularly aired on E4 in the UK.
 Images courtesy of IMDB.